stephanbisser/Homie/README.md

 **kwmobile 8x32 LED Matrix Module for Raspberry Pi and Arduino** https://www.amazon.de/gp/product/B06XJ9ZX17/ref=oh_aui_detailpage_o03_s00?ie=UTF8&psc=1

 So now when you get your Pi which you orderd you should already have the Raspbian image pre-installed on your SD card so you are good to go to start setting it up.
 I won't go into detail on how to prepare your Pi here as there are lots of blog posts which describe how to setup wifi and other related stuff (e.g.: https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md).
 When you have setup your device we need to first of all connect our device with the LED matrix.
-So plugin the led matrix cable into your Pi as follows:
+So plugin the led matrix cable into your Pi's GPIO pinout as follows: